Geoff Huegill: Personal life

 Huegill married Sara Hills in 2011.
 They have two daughters, born in 2012 and 2014.
 After separating earlier in 2018, Huegill made a public announcement in December the same year and the couple divorced.

-Since 2019 Huegill has been in a relationship with Australian lawyer, technology executive and investor Roxan Toll whose family founded the eponymous Toll Group, one of Australia’s oldest companies and Asia-Pacific’s largest transport and logistics provider.
-The couple have a son born in 2021.
+Since 2019 Huegill has been in a relationship with Australian lawyer, technology executive and investor Roxan Toll whose family founded the eponymous Toll Group, one of Australia's oldest companies and Asia-Pacific's largest transport and logistics provider.
+The couple have two sons born in 2021 and 2023.

+In 2024 during an appearance on SBS Insight Huegill told host Kumi Taguchi that he was diagnosed with ADHD which lead him to "venture down this path of neurodiversity" to make better sense of his condition because human performance has been a big part of his life from "both the physiology and psychology side."
+He admitted that the diagnosis brought on a wave of emotions.